openstack/panko/doc/source/install/uwsgi.rst

  Installing the API with uwsgi
 ==============================

-Aodh comes with a few example files for configuring the API service to run behind Apache with ``mod_wsgi``.
+Panko comes with a few example files for configuring the API service to run behind Apache with ``mod_wsgi``.

 app.wsgi
 ========

 The file ``panko/api/app.wsgi`` sets up the V2 API WSGI application.
-The file is installed with the rest of the Aodh application code, and should not need to be modified.
+The file is installed with the rest of the Panko application code, and should not need to be modified.

 Example of uwsgi configuration file